protonpopsicle/fresh-stacks/README.md

 # fresh-stacks
 Fresh Stacks is an informal, self-directed group focused on learning new (to us) software technologies.
-This repo is for hosting code, documenting learnings, and managing shared infrastructure.
+This repo is for hosting code, documentation of learning, and shared infrastructure config.

 https://fresh-stacks.org